-Similar assets that belong to the fixed income group include Guaranteed Investment Certificates (known as Certificate of Deposit in the U.S.), Treasury Bills, Mortgage-Backed Securities, Banker’s Acceptances, Commercial Paper, etc.
+Other assets that belong to the fixed income group include Guaranteed Investment Certificates (known as Certificate of Deposit in the U.S.), Treasury Bills, Mortgage-Backed Securities, Banker’s Acceptances, and Commercial Papers.

 What is a Bond?